-To claim these credits you must complete and enclose Schedule IN-EDGE or Schedule IN-EDGE-R, which are located online at www. in.gov/dor/tax-forms/2022-individual-income-tax-forms.
+To claim these credits you must complete and enclose Schedule IN-EDGE or Schedule IN-EDGE-R, which are located online at www. in.gov/dor/tax-forms/2023-individual-income-tax-forms.

 The information to be reported on Schedule IN-EDGE or Schedule IN-EDGE-R is located on the Indiana Schedule IN K-1 or on the approved credit agreement letter from the IEDC.
+You must include the completed Indiana Schedule IN K-1 with your submission.

-Line 9 - Headquarters Relocation Credit (refundable portion)
+Line 10 - Headquarters Relocation Credit (refundable portion)